MichaIng/DietPi-Docs/docs/software/media.md

 ![Snapcast logo](../assets/images/dietpi-software-media-snapcast.png){: width="300" height="48" loading="lazy"}

-The snapcast client will prompt you for the server's IP and port when installing and will be setup to start on boot up.
-This should work for most people but there are additional configuration parameters that can be found in the snapcast documentation: <https://github.com/badaix/snapcast#client>
+The Snapcast client will prompt you for the server's IP and port when installing and will be setup to start on boot up.
+This should work for most people but there are additional configuration parameters that can be found in the Snapcast documentation: <https://github.com/badaix/snapcast#client>

 === "Changing options"